Battle of Okinawa: Allied naval vessels sunk or damaged at Okinawa

+The Japanese air attacks were so intense that Fifth Fleet commander Admiral Spruance's flagships were struck two separate times (USS Indianapolis was hit in March and had to retire for repairs which forced him to transfer to USS New Mexico which was also hit in May).
+Fast Carrier Task Force commander Vice Admiral Marc Mitscher and his chief of staff Commodore Arleigh Burke were yards away from getting killed or wounded by kamikazes on his flagship USS Bunker Hill, which killed three of Mitscher's staff officers and eleven of his enlisted staff members and also destroyed his flag cabin along with all of his uniforms, personal papers, and possessions.
+Just three days later Mitscher's new flagship USS Enterprise was also struck by a kamikaze forcing him to have to change his flagship yet again.
+Both fleet carriers were knocked out for the rest of the war.

-Those ships in a pink background, and with an asterisk were sunk or had to be scuttled due to irreparable damage.
+sunk or had to be scuttled due to irreparable damage.
 Of those sunk, the majority were relatively smaller ships; these included destroyers of around 300–450 feet.
 A few small cargo ships were also sunk, several containing munitions which caught fire.

-Those ships whose names are preceded by "#" were scrapped or decommissioned as a result of damage.
+scrapped or decommissioned as a result of damage.

 Japanese losses

 The US military estimates that 110,071 Japanese soldiers were killed during the battle.
 This total includes conscripted Okinawan civilians.

 A total of 7,401 Japanese regulars and 3,400 Okinawan conscripts surrendered or were captured during the battle of Okinawa.
 Additional Japanese and renegade Okinawans were captured or surrendered over the next few months, bringing the total to 16,346.
 This was the first battle in the Pacific War in which thousands of Japanese soldiers surrendered or were captured.
 Many of the prisoners were native Okinawans who had been pressed into service shortly before the battle and were less imbued with the Imperial Japanese Army's no-surrender doctrine.
 When the American forces occupied the island, many Japanese soldiers put on Okinawan clothing to avoid capture, and some Okinawans would come to the Americans' aid by offering to identify these mainland Japanese.

 The Japanese lost 16 combat vessels, including the super battleship Yamato.
 Early claims of Japanese aircraft losses put the total at 7,800, however later examination of Japanese records revealed that Japanese aircraft losses at Okinawa were far below often-repeated US estimates for the campaign.
 The number of conventional and kamikaze aircraft actually lost or expended by the 3rd, 5th, and 10th Air Fleets, combined with about 500 lost or expended by the Imperial Army at Okinawa, was roughly 1,430.
 The Allies destroyed 27 Japanese tanks and 743 artillery pieces (including mortars, anti-tank and anti-aircraft guns), some of them eliminated by the naval and air bombardments but most knocked out by American counter-battery fire.